 3. Haldi (Turmeric Ceremony)

-‘Haldi’ or turmeric holds a special place in Indian tradition.
-Normally held a couple of days prior to the wedding at the couple’s respective residences, a haldi or turmeric paste mixed with sandalwood, milk and rose water is applied on bride and groom’s face, neck, hands and feet by family members.
+‘Haldi’ or turmeric holds a special place among many Indian wedding traditions.
+Normally held a couple of days prior to the wedding at the couple’s respective residences, a haldi or turmeric paste mixed with sandalwood, milk and rose water is applied on the bride and groom’s face, neck, hands, and feet by family members.

-It is believed that the yellow colour of turmeric brightens the skin colour of the couple and its medicinal properties protects them from all kinds of ailments.
+It is believed that the yellow colour of turmeric brightens the skin color of the couple and its medicinal properties protect them from all kinds of ailments.
 Hindus also believe that the application of turmeric keeps the couple away from all ‘evil eyes’ and alleviates their nervousness before the wedding.

 4. Ganesh Puja (Worshipping Lord Ganesh)

 It is an Indian wedding tradition to worship Lord Ganesh before auspicious occasions.
 Ganesh Puja is mainly performed in Hindu families and is held a day before the wedding to bless the proceedings.
 This puja (prayer) is performed mainly for good luck as Lord Ganesh is believed to be the destroyer of obstacles and evils.
 The ceremony prepares the couple for a new beginning.
-A traditional Hindu wedding is incomplete without Ganesh Puja.
+Traditional Indian weddings are incomplete without Ganesh Puja.

 5. Mehndi (Henna Ceremony)

-Mehendi is a fun ritual that is organized by the bride’s family at her house.
+Mehendi is a fun Hindu marriage ritual that is organized by the bride’s family at her house.
 Attended by all members of her family and held a couple of days before the wedding, the hands and feet of the bride are decorated in elaborate design with a henna application.
 All the members of the family sing, dance and make merry during the event.
-It is said that if the resulting color of the henna application is dark and beautiful, then she will be blessed with a with a loving husband.
-After this ceremony, the bride must not step out of the house till her wedding.
+It is said that if the resulting color of the henna application is dark and beautiful, then she will be blessed with a loving husband.
+After this marriage ceremony, the bride must not step out of the house until her wedding.

 6. Sangeet (Music & Singing Ceremony)

 The Sangeet ceremony is all about music and celebration!
 Mostly celebrated in North India, this one’s especially important in a Punjabi wedding.
-Of all the ceremonies, the sangeet ceremony is the most enjoyable one.
+Of all the Hindu wedding traditions and ceremonies, the sangeet ceremony is the most enjoyable one.
 Some families organize it as a separate event or even club it together with the mehendi ceremony.

-Hindu marriage rituals are elaborate and incredibly distinctive!
+Indian weddings are elaborate and incredibly distinctive!
 Going beyond decorations and celebrations, they are a union between two families.
-A traditional Hindu wedding entails a series of elaborate rituals that are both enjoyable and hold great significance and meaning before the big day.
+A traditional Hindu wedding entails a series of elaborate rituals and wedding events that are both enjoyable and hold great significance and meaning before the big day.

-A typical Hindu marriage is the coming together of two souls, in presence of God and their families.
-The couple finally exchange vows, as they marry, and are united forever.
+A typical Hindu marriage is the coming together of two souls, in the presence of God and their families.
+In Indian weddings, couples finally exchange vows, as they marry, and are united forever.